3xWangDot/3xWangDot.github.io/_pages/about.md

 NEWS:
 ======
-*May 2021*: Two papers accepted to the TPAMI.
+*May 2021*: Two papers accepted to the IEEE TPAMI.

 *February 2021*: One paper accepted to the CVPR 2021.